vladislav-parkhachev/robot_description_template/README.md

 # Robot Description Template

 This repository provides a **ROS 2 template package** for creating robot description packages (`*_description`).
-It includes a minimal URDF, RViz configuration, launch files, and optional Docker support.
+It includes a minimal URDF/Xacro, RViz configuration, launch files, config file, and Docker support through a `Makefile`.

 ---